Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 It wasn't justice.
 It wasn't victory.
 It was compromise—the kind of deal that left everyone dissatisfied but alive.

-"And the ledger?"
+"And the letter?"
 Vìzrav asked from behind him.

 Vàscalìn's jaw tightened.
 "Private family documents are outside my jurisdiction.
-What you do with your father's records is your own concern."
+What you do with your father's correspondence is your own concern."

 She turned and walked away, the two Wardens following.
 At the gate, she paused.